rationalagents/twbxless/README.md

 # hypersuck
-A web service that can source a Tableau extract (.twbx) URL and provide access to the data within it, as CSV.
+hypersuck's a service that retrieves Tableau workbook (.twbx) that've been published to the web, providing access to the raw data as CSV.

-This is useful for using a Tableau dashboard as a data source for any other dashboard, e.g. Google Data Studio.
+This is useful for building dashboards/visualizations using other tools, e.g. Google Data Studio or Power BI, using what was published first in Tableau as a basis.

-It's all thanks to [Tableau's Hyper API](https://help.tableau.com/current/api/hyper_api/en-us/index.html).
+This is possible thanks to [Tableau's Hyper API](https://help.tableau.com/current/api/hyper_api/en-us/index.html), which allows queries against Tableau Hyper extracts.

 ## Build

-On Windows, provide `gradle` executable, then [download Hyper API](https://tableau.com/support/releases/hyper-api/latest) and put its *lib* directory
-(which notably contains Hyper API jars and hyperd.exe) in `./lib`.
-Then `gradle build`.
+On Windows, provide Java 11+ & gradle, then [download Hyper API](https://tableau.com/support/releases/hyper-api/latest) and extract its *lib* directory (which notably contains Hyper API .jars and hyperd.exe) in `./lib`.
+Then, `gradle build`.

-For Linux/container, `docker build .` is what you want.
-The image's based on a Java/Hyper API container I published and will codify soon (I said coyly May 13, 2020.)
+For Linux/container, provide docker then `docker build .`.
+The base image is a OpenJDK/Hyper API container I published and will codify soon (I said coyly May 13, 2020.)

 ## Run